medge-tools/medge-map-generator/README.md

 ### Export

 Use the `PrepareForExport` operator to add a PlayerStart, Sun light, KillVolume and Skybox.
-Then, you can export to T3D.
+Then, click the Collection with the `GENERATED_` prefix and export to T3D.

 ## Solvability